-4. Right to Be Informed About Your Case
+4. You Have the Right to Be Informed About Your Case

 You have the right to know how your case is progressing.
 You should be informed of any developments.
 You should feel free to call whenever you want information.

-5. Right To be Informed of Settlement Offers
+5. You Have the Right to be Informed of Settlement Offers

 Attorneys are ethically obligated to inform the client when a settlement offer is received from the other side.
 Many times settlement offers are made only for a short period of time so your attorney should contact you as soon as a settlement offer is received to give you enough time to discuss with your attorney and to think about it before you decide to reject or accept it.